-Author and distinguished supporter of Humanism, born 1946
+Author and Patron of Humanists UK, born 1946

 Christians… say that if you are an atheist you have to be a nihilist and there’s no meaning any more.
 Well, that’s nonsense… Now that I’m conscious, now that I’m responsible, there is a meaning, and it is to make things better and to work for greater good and greater wisdom.
 That’s my meaning – and it comes from my understanding of my position.
 It’s not nihilism at all.
 It’s very far from it.

 Philip Pullman’s best known work is the trilogy His Dark Materials, beginning with Northern Lights (The Golden Compass in the USA) in 1995, continuing with The Subtle Knife in 1997, and concluding with The Amber Spyglass in 2000.
 This excellent and absorbing trilogy is an imaginative and humanistic story of growing up, with elements of mythology, fantasy and magic, philosophy and theology, in which organised religion is not treated kindly and God, the elderly and frail tool of the Church, dies.
 In an enthusiastic review in New Humanist, Spring 2001, Marilyn Mason, then Education Officer of Humanists UK, described it as: “an absorbing myth that leaves you glad to be human… an epic struggle between good and evil… Good is represented by flawed, sensual, self-conscious humanity and its allies, and Evil is the ancient and unseen Authority, with his angels and agents, which includes a Church which hates and fears and wants to exterminate messy adult passions and consciousness.”